 - Notify SharePoint admins automatically with the next expiry date and link to the updated docs.

-- Test BlobBridge against the new SAS in a staging page before the timer updates production secrets.
+- Test BlobBridge against the new SAS in a staging page before the timer updates production configuration.

 - Document the rotation cadence in your governance playbook so auditors can trace control ownership.